 The Write Group newsletters are posted here as a reference and historical record.
 I am unsure what interests most people would have with them, but I am treating them as blog posts: things written and posted for education and entertainment.

 I hope you find them informative.
-At the very least you get to laugh at me and my often last minute, hours (literally)-long masterpieces, researched warts and all.
+At the very least you get to laugh at me and my often last minute, hours-to-write masterpieces, researched warts and all.